bxdoan/bxdoan/README.md

 <div align="center">

-> I refuse to let my fear control me anymore.
+> Why should I apologize for being a monster?
+Has anyone ever apologized for turning me into one?

-> — Maka Albarn —
+> — Juuzou Suzuya —

 </div>